whoschek/bzfs/README.md

     c) Value is a comma-separated list of fully qualified host names (no spaces, for example: 'tiger.example.com,shark.example.com'):
-    Include the dataset if the fully qualified host name of the host executing wbackup-zfs is contained in the list, otherwise exclude the dataset and its descendants.
+    Include the dataset if the fully qualified host name of the host executing bzfs is contained in the list, otherwise exclude the dataset and its descendants.

     If a dataset is excluded its descendants are automatically excluded too, and the property values of the descendants are ignored because